Careers

 Eligibility

 Graduate students pursuing MHC (Mental Health Counseling), MACP (Master of Counseling Psychology), MFT (Marriage and Family Therapy), and MSW (Master of Social Work) are all eligible to apply.
 If your degree program differs from those listed, please inquire about your eligibility.
 We try to accommodate supervision needs as best as we can, however, it is not guaranteed that we are able to fulfill a particular program’s requirements.
 CHS and the applicant’s school must have a signed learning agreement completed by the start of their internship start date.
-Interns are expected to complete a minimum of 700 hours (approximately 20 hours per week for at least 10 months).
-Minimum internship period commitment: September until last week of June.
-Internships start date will be negotiated with intern, school, and agency.
-For our Mental Health Department, Tuesday is required for weekly staff meetings and onsite training.
-Please note that start and ending dates of internships are determined by CHS calendar and not the interns’ program schedules.
+Interns are expected to work at least 20 hours per week for at least 10 months.
+The minimum internship period is September until the last week of June.
+The internship start date will be negotiated with intern, school, and agency.
+For our Mental Health Department, Tuesday is a required workday for interns due to weekly staff meetings.
+Please note that start and end dates of internships are determined by CHS calendar and not the interns’ program schedules.

 Internship Application Process

-MH Internships begin in the fall of each year.
-In 2024, orientation will take place September 9th 2024 from 9am – 3pm.
-Interns need to complete and send our Intern Application and resume to be considered.
-Once CHS Leadership can review your application, you may be invited to join other applicants for a group or individual interview.
+Mental health internships begin in the Fall of each year.
+In 2025, orientation will take place September 8th, 2025, from 9am – 4pm.
+Interns are required to complete and send in the intern application and resume to be considered.
+Once CHS leadership can review your application, you may be invited to join other applicants for an in-person group or individual interview.

-The first round of applications for Mental Health Internships take place at the beginning of March.
-A completed application packet identifying program preference must be sent to .
-In your subject line please specify program (i.e., Office Based Mental Health, and/or School Based Mental Health.
-Students can apply to multiple placements.)
+The first round of applications for our Mental Health Internships take place at the beginning of March.
+In your subject line please specify program preference (i.e., Office Based Mental Health, and/or School Based Mental Health).
+Students can apply to multiple placements.

-Our in-person 90-minute interviews for the first round of applications will be held on Thursday, March 7th from 12:00pm – 1:30pm in either our Edmonds or Shoreline location.
-We will let applicants know specific location closer to the date.
-Our second round of interviews will be on Thursday, April 11th from 12:00pm-1:30pm.
+Our in-person 90-minute interviews for the first round of applications will be held on Thursday, March 6th from 12:00pm–1:30pm in Shoreline.
+Our second round of interviews will be on Thursday, April 17th from 12:00pm–1:30pm.
 Applicants will know of decisions a week after interviews.

 MH Internships Documents: